 History and etymology

-Parkinson disease was first described by British physician James Parkinson (1755-1824) in his 1817 seminal work "An Essay on the Shaking Palsy" 14.
+Parkinson disease was first described by British physician James Parkinson (1755-1824) in his 1817 seminal work "An Essay on the Shaking Palsy", which was reproduced in its entirety in 2002 by The Journal of Neuropsychiatry and Clinical Neurosciences 14.
 In this work he describes a 'shaking palsy' as an "involuntary tremulous motion, with lessened muscular power, in parts not in action and even when supported; with a propensity to bend the trunk forward, and to pass from a walking to a running pace; the senses and intellects being uninjured" 14.
 Remarkably, other than his comment regarding dementia not being a feature of the disease, his original clinical descriptions are still accurate after more than 200 years.

 There is significant overlap between many neurodegenerative diseases, and Parkinson disease is no exception.
 Clinically the differential includes 1,3: